navneetkhandelwal/Hifi-app-ios/README.md

 - Typing indicator
 - Message delivery receipt
 - Message read receipt
-- Save picture messages to device
+- Save picture messages to the device
-- Save video messages to device
+- Save video messages to the device
-- Save audio messages to device
+- Save audio messages to the device
 - Delete read and unread messages
 - Realtime conversation view for ongoing chats
 - Archived conversation view for archived chats